ansible/ansible/docs/docsite/rst/installation_guide/intro_installation.rst

     $ pacman -S ansible

-The AUR has a PKGBUILD for pulling directly from GitHub called `ansible-git <https://aur.archlinux.org/packages/ansible-git>`_.
+The AUR has a PKGBUILD for pulling directly from GitHub called `ansible-core-git <https://aur.archlinux.org/packages/ansible-core-git>`_.

 Also see the `Ansible <https://wiki.archlinux.org/index.php/Ansible>`_ page on the ArchWiki.